-'''

 The makegcm script:

-'''

-1. compiles a series of subroutines located in the \$LMDGCM/libf sub-directories.
+compiles a series of subroutines located in the \$LMDGCM/libf sub-directories.

 The objects are then stored in the libraries in \$LIBOGCM.

-2. then, makegcm compiles program prog.f located by default in \$LMDGCM/libf/dyn3d and makes the link with the libraries.
+2. then, makegcm compiles program prog.f located by default in μ simple compiles program prog.f located by default in μ simple compiles.

 Environment Variables '\$LMDGCM' and '\$LIBOGCM' must be set as environment variables or directly in the makegcm file.

+The makegom command is used to control the different versions of the model in parallel, compiled using the compilation options and the various dimensions, without having to recompile the whole model.

+The FORTRAN libraries are stored in directory LIBOGCM.

+OPTIONS:

-The makegcm command is used to control the different versions of the model in parallel, compiled using the compilation options and the various dimensions, without having to recompile the whole model.
-The FORTRAN libraries are stored in directory \$LIBOGCM.
-OPTIONS: \\\\\ The following options can either be defined by default by editing the makegcm "script", or in interactive mode: -d imxjmxlm where im, jm, and lm are the number of longitudes, latitudes and vertical layers respectively. -t ntrac Selects the number of tracers present in the model Options -d and -t overwrite file \$LMDGCM/libf/grid/dimensions.h which contains the 3 dimensions of the horizontal grid im, jm, lm plus the number of tracers passively advected by the dynamics ntrac, in 4 PARAMETER FORTRAN format with a new file: \$LMDGCM/libf/grid/dimension/dimensions.im.jm.lm.tntrac If the file does not exist already it is created by the script \$LMDGCM/libf/grid/dimension/makdim -p PHYS Selects the set of physical parameterizations you want to compile the model with.
-The model is then compiled using the physical parameterization sources in directory: \$LMDGCM/libf/phyPHYS
+The following options can either be defined by default by editing the makegom "script", or in interactive mode:

+- -d imxjmxlm $\,$ where im, jm, and lm are the number of longitudes, latitudes and vertical layers respectively. - -t ntrac Selects the number of tracers present in the model

+Options -d and -t overwrite file \$LMDGCM/libf/grid/dimensions.h which contains the 3 dimensions of the horizontal grid im, jm, lm plus the number of tracers passively advected by the dynamics ntrac, in 4 PARAMETER FORTRAN format with a new file: \$LMDGCM/libf/grid/dimension/dimensions.im.jm.lm.tntrac If the file does not exist already it is created by the script \$LMDGCM/libf/grid/dimension/makdim

+-s nscat Number of radiatively active scatterers

+-p PHYS Selects the set of physical parameterizations you want to compile the model with.

+The model is then compiled using the physical

+parameterization sources in directory:

+\$LMDGCM/libf/phyPHYS